-Failure to secure approval can lead to individual penalties including a fine of between 100 thousand and one million Egyptian Pounds (approximately $6,000-$60,000) (Article 94(3)), and may also be grounds for the court-ordered dissolution of an association.
-(Articles 48(4)) This was the case under Law 84/2002, as well.
-For example, in April 2009, the Egyptian Organization for Human Rights (EOHR) received a dissolution decree, alleging that the EOHR received foreign funding without authorization.
-The dissolution order reportedly came soon after EOHR published its 2008 Annual Report, which contained criticism of the Egyptian Government.
+Failure to comply with Law 149’s requirements around foreign funding can lead to individual penalties including a fine of between 100 thousand and one million Egyptian Pounds (approximately $6,000-$60,000) (Article 94(3)), and may also be grounds for the court-ordered dissolution of an association.
+(Articles 48(4))

 Sending funds from an Egyptian CSO to a natural or legal person abroad also requires advance approval from the Ministry.
 (Article 27) The law makes an exception for scientific and technical books, magazines, publications, and brochures.